TheCuteOwl/Discord-Nitro-Generator/README.md

 ## Overview

 This script automates the generation of Discord Nitro URLs by making requests to the Discord OperaGX Nitro API.
 It's a simple and efficient way to create multiple Nitro URLs quickly.

+## HTTP/S PROXY SUPPORT! + proxy scrapper and checker
 ## Usage

 1. **Clone the repository:**